On the infinite time horizon approximation for L\'evy-driven McKean-Vlasov SDEs with common noise: Introduction

-This paper investigates the infinite time horizon approximation for L\'evy-driven McKean-Vlasov SDEs with common noise.
-The primary contribution of this study lies in addressing a research gap by extending previous work on McKean-Vlasov SDE with L\'evy-driven process, where the drift and diffusion coefficients are not globally Lipschitz continuous.
-Tran et al. \cite{Tran2025} propose a tamed-adaptive Euler-Maruyama scheme for L\'evy-driven McKean-Vlasov SDEs with superlinear and non-globally Lipschitz coefficients, proving strong convergence on finite and infinite horizons.
-In particular, this study builds upon the results of Tran et al. \cite{Tran2025}, introducing the effect of common noise-an important factor that has not been examined in the context of such SDEs.
+This paper investigates the infinite time horizon approximation for McKean-Vlasov SDEs driven by L\'evy processes with common noise.
+The primary contribution of this study lies in addressing a research gap by extending previous work to McKean-Vlasov SDE driven by L\'evy processes, where the drift and diffusion coefficients are not globally Lipschitz continuous.
+Tran et al.~\cite{Tran2025} propose a tamed-adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs driven by L\'evy processes with superlinear coefficients, proving strong convergence on finite and infinite horizons.
+In particular, this study builds upon the results of Tran et al.~\cite{Tran2025} by introducing the effect of common noise.
+This factor has not been examined in the context of such SDEs.
 The incorporation of common noise enhances the model, providing a more realistic framework for situations where noise simultaneously impacts all components, a consideration that has often been neglected in prior research.

 The main contributions of this article are reflected in the following three aspects.